 - Preheat the oven to 350 degrees.
 Line a 13x9-inch baking pan with 2 pieces of foil (one horizontal and one perpendicular) creating handles at the edge of the pan to lift the brownies out after baking.
 Spray the bottom and sides of the foil-lined baking pan with non-stick bakers spray and set aside.

 - Stir the sugar, salt and vanilla into the chocolate mixture.
-Stir in the eggs, one at a time until well blended and no trace of egg yolk remains.
-Stir in the flour, just until blended.
+Stir in the eggs, one at a time, stirring well after each addition and no egg yolk remains.
+Stir in the flour and mix until just combined.
 Fold in the nuts and pour batter into the prepared baking pan and smooth the top with a rubber spatula.

 - Bake for 30 minutes, or until a wooden skewer inserted in the center comes out clean or with a few moist crumbs attached.
 Remove from the oven and leave the oven on.